moughxyz/viberunner/ExampleApps/youtube-thumbnail-preview/README.md

 stream-image.png
 ```

-### 3. Preview in Vizor
+### 3. Preview in Viberunner
-Drop your image into Vizor and instantly see how it will look on YouTube!
+Drop your image into Viberunner and instantly see how it will look on YouTube!

 ## 🎮 Usage Guide